 For mild infections, antifungal lacquers like amorolfine or ciclopirox can help.
 These treatments need to be applied regularly for 6-12 months.

-Expert Insight: The NHS states that topical treatments work best for early-stage infections but may not penetrate deep infections.
+Expert Insight: The NHS says that topical treatments are best for early-stage infections.
+They may not reach deeper infections.

 Oral Antifungal Medication